BontaVlad/BontaVlad.github.io/_drafts/2015-05-22-you-dont-care-about-performance.md

-The short version is: profiling allows you to see where you are spending your time, it allows you to optimize your code in a intelligent fashion, runs almost exactly the same code as in production.
+The short version is: profiling allows you to see where you are spending your time, it allows you to optimize your code in a intelligent fashion, runs **almost** exactly the same code as in production.
 You can easly<sup>[3](#f3)</sup> track entry/exit times for functions and helps you build the bigger picture about the application.

-(?)
-Here is a basic profiler in python:
-        t = time.time()
-        try:
-            function()
-        finally:
-            delta = time.time()
-(?)

-Enough with the general stuff, let's bring it more to home and talk about python profiling.
+**TD;LR;**

+- How much of resource X<sup>[4](#f4)</sup> is used?
+- How exactly this amount of X is spent?
+- Looking for bottlenecks

 Why do we profile python?
 ------------------------

-Because (and it hurts by heart to say this) cPython is slow.
-Python is a beautiful language, but the rumor that is spread around by jealous Java programmers is sadly true.
-So why not make python faster?, that is exactly what PyPy(link) is trying to do, PyPy is a automated, runtime, profile-driven optimization a.k.a.
-JIT compiler, not a trivial problem by the way, problem which requires a lot of time and money, stuff that PyPy needs the most.
-Still, computers still aren't powerful enough to restructure your entire program to use a better suited algorithm for the job.
+Because (and it hurts by heart to say this) **cPython** is slow.
+Python is a beautiful language, but the rumor spread around by jealous Java programmers is sadly true.

+So why not make Python faster?

+Well, that is exactly what [PyPy](http://pypy.org/) is trying to do.

+PyPy is a automated, runtime, profile-driven optimization a.k.a.
+JIT compiler, because PyPy tries to tackle a non-trivial problem we are not quite there yet.
+Even so, at the moment, computers still aren't powerful enough to restructure your entire program to use a better suited algorithm for the job.

 So until then we profile.

-So next logical question is:

 Why not optimize everything?
 --------------------------

 >Fast code is expensive

-Well, this is exactly what the wizards of yesterday did, they wrote code in which every cpu cycle matters, every piece of memory counts, controll everything was the name of the game.
+Well, this is exactly what the *wizards* of yesterday did, they wrote code in which every cpu cycle, every piece of memory mattered, *controll everything* was the name of the game.
 They had no other way.

-But this level of care come at a cost, fast code is expensive, it takes effort to write (good) fast code.
+But this level of care come at a cost, fast code is expensive because it takes effort to write (*good*) fast code.
 It needs better algorithms, deep research into approaches, diligent and focused effort.

-    # Fast code is hard to maintain
+>Fast code is hard to maintain

-Smart code introduces caches, lazy loading, parallelization, assumptions and requirements.
+Smart code introduces *caches*, *lazy loading*, *parallelization*, *assumptions* and *requirements*.

-Much smarter code gets you to "meta-programming obscure", code where nothing you write is the code that runs.
+Much smarter code gets you to *"meta-programming obscure"*, code where nothing you write is the code that runs.

 Sure it's fast, but it is extremely slow to write, and slow to maintain.

 We need fast but maintainable code, so we give up right?

-No, we profile, and we do it in an analytical fashion, we do "Intelligent optimization"
+**No**, we do *"Intelligent optimization"*.

 Obligatory Quote